-Basically you can turn fishing line and nickel welding rods into
+Basically you can turn regular fishing line and nichrome wire into

 a linear actuator that can contract much like a human muscle.

 Apologizes for being gone, I was recently on vacation.
 Anyways, I spent some time reading more white papers and studying what they have going at HBS Labs including their video on producing Silver Plated TCP.